Call us today

 The length of time that any drug remains in a person’s system can be quite variable.
-In large part, the amount of time the drug remains in a person’s system depends on significant personal variables, including individual rate of metabolism, gender, size, percentage of body fat, and how often and how much of the drug is typically used.
+In large part, the amount of time the drug remains in a person’s system depends on significant personal variables, including individual rate of metabolism, gender, body size/composition, and how often and how much of the drug is typically used.